ramiror/spanglish/README.md

 Slap of drowned | Last resort
 To the teetotum | Jeez!
-Look at me and don't touch me | Fragile, unstable, about to collapse
+Look at me and don't touch me | Fragile, unstable, about to collapse Speaking of Rome | Speaking of the devil

 ## English -> Spanish